and Grand Strand Area

 Cruising in Myrtle Beach.
 Cruising is regulated by the Myrtle Beach Police Department between 3rd Ave.
 S. and 21st Ave.
 N. on Ocean Boulevard from 2 a.m.-6 a.m.
 March 1-Oct.
 1.

 It is illegal to cut, break, or otherwise destroy sea oat plants, beach grass, or sand fencing.

-Sleeping on the beach or at least a beach access is not allowed between 9 p.m. and sunrise.
+Sleeping on the beach or beach access is not allowed between 9 p.m. and sunrise.